OctahedronBR/cotopaxi-core/documentation/core.md

 Both getIndex() and listUsers() calls have interceptor being executed.

-### Response interceptors
+### Template interceptors

-Response interceptors are executed after the controller process the request and it’s useful when you want to render a specific view, add repetitive attributes on output, or anything you think that would be good to do after the request has been processed by the controller.
+Template interceptors are executed after the controller process the request and before template render.
+It’s useful when you want to render a specific view, add repetitive attributes on output.

-A particularity from response interceptors is that they are called every single request that comes to the framework.
+A particularity from template interceptors is that they are called every single response being rendered using a template (as you should guess, it isn’t execute when rendering a JSONResponse).

+### Finalizer interceptors

+This kind of interceptors are executed after the Response be dispatched.
+You should use it if you want to do some house cleanning task after a request processing, as release database connection, for example.

+Finalizers interceptor are always executed, even on errors.

 ## Logging

 In Cotopaxi was developed a class for logging.
-It’s a simple Logger wrapper with a few fancy methods.
+It’s a simple java.util.Logger wrapper with a few fancy methods.
 We were tired of doing

 <pre class="prettyprint">
 log.info("User " + user.getName() + " was not found");